07-05-2024

 The inaccuracies of real estate appraisers, whether accidental or purposeful, harm both financial institutions and those seeking to buy properties and can even trickle down to taxpayers.
 As a result, a study co-authored by a Purdue University professor suggests that a national database of property transactions and reported attributes should be created.

-Mike Eriksen, professor of economics and director of the Dean V. White Real Estate Finance Program at the Mitchell E. Daniels, Jr. School of Business, teamed with two co-authors on “Attribute Misreporting and Appraisal Bias,” published in the Review of Finance.
+Mike Eriksen, professor of economics and director of the Dean V. White Real Estate Finance Program at Purdue's School of Business, teamed with two co-authors on “Attribute Misreporting and Appraisal Bias,” published in the Review of Finance.
 The researchers studied whether appraisers consistently reported objective property features, such as square footage, bedrooms and bathrooms, and lot size, to justify valuations associated with loan applications.

 They found the assessments were often inconsistent, but for different reasons.